AllenTiTaiWang/Speaker_Classifier/README.md

 **Threshould of Coach**, **Threshould of Participant**, **Prediction Score**, and **Baseline Score** will be shown, and precision/recall-threshould will be saved in pics folder as following figures.
+Also, the modified and tagged transcripts will be generated in TRS_high_con and TRS_low_con files.
+The transcripts inTRS_low_con file should be checked manually as it's predicted with lower confident.

 ![alt text](https://github.com/AllenTiTaiWang/Speaker_Classifier/blob/master/pics/plot_coach.png)
 ![alt text](https://github.com/AllenTiTaiWang/Speaker_Classifier/blob/master/pics/plot_participant.png)